What is Stress?

-What then actually causes stress?
+What, then, actually causes stress?
 Stress is all that is coming from your internal and external environment.
-External Factor including your physical environment which include your job, relationships, home, challenges and difficulties of daily life.
-Internal factors on the other hand determine your body’s ability to respond to, and deal with, the external stress inducing factors.
-So your internal factors depend on your nutritional status, overall health and fitness levels, emotional well-being and the amount of sleep and rest you give your body.
+External Factors include your physical environment, which includes your job, relationships, home, challenges, and difficulties of daily life.
+On the other hand, internal factors determine your body’s ability to respond to and deal with external stress-inducing factors.
+So, your internal factors depend on your nutritional status, overall health and fitness levels, emotional well-being and the amount of sleep and rest you give your body.

-Now that we have some idea about stress with its causes and effects, let’s get to know how we can reduce, manage and deal better with life when stressed.
+Now that we have some idea about stress and its causes and effects, let’s learn how to reduce, manage and deal better with life when stressed.
 It is important to know that stress, how common it may sound, has varied effects on each individual.
-Thus the management also needs to be unique for everyone and it is most likely that the managing technique your friend uses might not be effective for you.
+Thus, the management also needs to be unique for everyone and it is most likely that your friend’s management technique might not be effective for you.

 The types of stress that you might come across are:-

 Acute stress– Acute stress is the type of stress that throws you off-balance momentarily.
 This is the type of stress that comes on quickly and often unexpectedly and doesn’t last too long, but requires a response and shakes you up a bit, like an argument with someone in your life, or an exam for which you don’t feel adequately prepared.

 Your body’s stress response is triggered with acute stress, but you can reverse it with quick relaxation techniques, and then go back to your day feeling less stressed again.
 These stress relievers can help you to relax and more quickly recover from acute stress.